Punktum-dk/sandbox-environment-specification/README.md

 The requirement for ID-control cannot currently by bypassed.

-We have implemented a sandbox feature, simulating the interaktion with 3rd. parties, meaning designated registrants, which have been selected for manual ID-control all pass an ID-control check.
+We have implemented a sandbox feature, simulating the interaction with 3rd. parties, meaning designated registrants, which have been selected for manual ID-control all pass an ID-control check.

 Over all the scenarios can be divided as follows:

 - all users requiring ID-control using NemID, are kept in the state requiring this.
 The criteria is currently users with an address in Denmark
 - users not requiring ID-control using NemID, are altered and pass the ID-control check.
 The criteria is currently users with an address outside Denmark

-The capabilities and granularity of testing different use-cases and scenarios is expected to be extended in the future, but this first simulation, makes it it more predicatble and makes it easier to test additional operations.
+The capabilities and granularity of testing different use-cases and scenarios is expected to be extended in the future, but this first simulation, makes it it more predictable and makes it easier to test additional operations.

 <a id="role-acceptance-for-role-invitations"></a>
 ### Role Acceptance For Role Invitations